Boeing 717: Design

 The 717 features a two-crew glass cockpit that incorporates six interchangeable liquid-crystal-display units and advanced Honeywell VIA 2000 computers.
-The cockpit design is called Advanced Common Flightdeck (ACF) and is shared with the MD-10 and MD-11.
+The cockpit design is called Advanced Common Flightdeck (ACF) and is shared with the MD-10 and similar to the MD-11.
 Flight deck features include an Electronic Instrument System, a dual Flight Management System, a Central Fault Display System, and Global Positioning System.
 Category IIIb automatic landing capability for bad-weather operations and Future Air Navigation Systems are available.
 The 717 shares the same type rating as the DC-9, such that the FAA approved transition courses for DC-9 and analog MD-80 pilots could be completed in 11 days.

 In conjunction with Parker Hannifin, MPC Products of Skokie, Illinois designed a fly-by-wire technology mechanical control suite for the 717 flight deck.
 The modules replaced much cumbersome rigging that had occurred in previous DC-9/MD-80 aircraft.
 The Rolls-Royce BR715 engines are completely controlled by an electronic engine system (Full Authority Digital Engine Control — FADEC) developed by BAE Systems, offering improved controllability and optimization.
-The engine has significantly lower fuel consumption compared to other engines of the equivalent amount of thrust.
+The engine claimed significantly lower fuel consumption compared to others then available with the equivalent amount of thrust.

 Like its DC-9/MD-80/MD-90 predecessors, the 717 has a 2+3 seating arrangement in the main economy class, providing only one middle seat per row, whereas other single-aisle twin jets, such as the Boeing 737 family and the Airbus A320 family, often have 3+3 arrangement with two middle seats per row.
 Unlike its predecessors, McDonnell Douglas decided not to offer the MD-95/717 with the boarding flexibility of aft airstairs, with the goal of maximizing fuel efficiency through the reduction and simplification of as much auxiliary equipment as possible.